 Nursing Homes Should Only Admit Residents They Have Staff to Support

-Many times a resident is not an appropriate fit for a particular nursing home or other type of elder care residential facility.
+Often a resident is not an appropriate fit for a particular nursing home or other type of elder care residential facility.
 The nursing home should only admit residents when able to provide proper care.
 The resident may have medical or behavioral needs which require specialized training or increased staffing levels not available in all facilities.
 Many times residents undergo neglect when there is not adequate care available at the nursing home or there is a lack of qualified staff to monitor the resident and determine changes in their condition.

 After admission to a facility the resident may undergo a change which requires additional care or supervision the nursing home is unable to provide.
 The nursing home has a duty to ensure the vulnerable adult resident is sent to a provide where proper care can be delivered.